nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 Instead of getting smacked with raw social media first thing in the morning, I read a book or articles I have queued in [Instapaper](https://www.instapaper.com/).
 The iPad I read on is disconnected from the cloud and social media.
 It's a distraction-free device.

 I used to go straight to my desk - still in my underwear - to continue something that started on my phone in bed.
 Now I have coffee and breakfast on the balcony, *then* catch up with the world.
-I don't have the discipline to do this every day, but I'm getting darn good at it.
+I don't have the discipline to do this every morning, but I'm getting darn good at it.

 I also post a lot less online.
 The internet got much angrier during the pandemic, and I mellowed out as well.
 I found that the best response to quibblers and boors is indifference.
 When the discussion gets tedious, I shrug and move on.
 Rude emails go straight to the trash.